ElijahGray99/a3-ElijahGray-a25/README.md

 complete first by ordering them by "stress score."
 This website supports account creation, logging in, logging out, and user associated persistent data.

+Form types used: Date, number, and text.

+The website was challenging in several ways:
+1 - beginning to use middleware and express together.
+2 - creating a database and linking it to my express project.
+3 - making user accounts schemas and associating them with homework schemas almost like a relational database.
+4 - making the website look good and accessible.

+The authentication strategy I chose was using cookies with "Cookie-session" to authorize a login and whether they should be able to access data.
+I also make sure the user's cookie matches the user that can access certain data.
+This way a user cannot access another user's data.

+The CSS framework I chose was bootstrap because it was easy and easy to find examples/templates to follow/get inspiration from.

+The middleware I used:
+Cookie-session - provides a way to interface with cookies. logger - Logs each request (e.g) GET and other info if possible.
+Check_login - protects sensitive information by making sure the client is logged in. express.static, express.json - format data for usage.

 WARNING: accounts are not locally stored in the server files but in the mongodb database so you MUST have a mongodb database connected or the server will not work.